thereviews/thereviews.github.io/_posts/2025-12-11- 8-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>For users invested in the Reolink ecosystem, the <strong>RLN8‑410</strong> delivers a seamless, high-quality 8-camera setup with easy plug-and-play installation.
+<p>For users invested in the Reolink ecosystem, the <strong>Reolink RLN8‑410</strong> delivers a seamless, high-quality 8-camera setup with easy plug-and-play installation.
 Perfect for homes or small businesses, it supports 4K and high-resolution cameras with intelligent features like human/vehicle/animal detection when paired with Reolink IP cameras.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->